Inclusive Pedagogy: Session and Presentation Menu

 In times of political polarization, divisive rhetoric, a global pandemic, and continued protests for racial justice, managing a classroom can be difficult.
 Utilizing theories and practices of Trauma-Informed Pedagogy, Anti-Racist Pedagogy, and various resources on campus for helping students in distress, this session will offer up some ways you can respond to the stress of these times in your classroom.

-In this session we define trauma and explain how it might show up in a classroom.
+In this session we define "trauma" and explain how it might show up in a classroom.
 We then provide "trauma-informed" teaching strategies that emphasize flexibility, caring, and belonging.

-In this session we define bias and suggest strategies to reduce bias in your own work.
+In this session we define "bias" and suggest strategies to reduce bias in your own work.
 Looking for bias training for work done outside of the classroom?
 Contact the Office of Diversity, Equity and Inclusion at this link.